gauditech/gaudi-docs/docs/getting-started/how-it-works.md

 npx gaudi start
 ```

-Viola!
+Voila!
 We should have our database created and our endpoints ready to handle requests.

 But, our database is empty.
 Wouldn't it be great if we could populate our database automatically, without having to do it manually each time we recreate our database?